gmail storageemail cleanupstorage management

 2. Click "Free up account storage"

-3. Review suggested items to delete
+3. Review the suggested items to delete

-4. Bulk delete unnecessary files
+4. Bulk delete what you don't need

 Organize with Labels and Filters